 6 Tips to Help You Conserve Energy This Summer

-1. Manage Your Thermostat
+1. Optimize Your Thermostat Usage

+When it comes to ways to save on energy, your thermostat is one of your strongest tools.
 More than likely, your energy provider has already advised you to set your thermostat to 78°F to help you save energy and to help the electric grid.
 Try these methods throughout the day:

 2. Keep the Room Cool

+One of the easiest tips on energy conservation is to help your A/C work smarter, not harder.
 It is important to be intentional about what steps you take to keep your home or business cool throughout the day.
 Follow these methods:

 3. Make the Switch to ENERGY STAR Appliances